Home > Can You Get Travel Insurance with Pre-Existing Conditions?

 Some common examples of pre-existing conditions include:

-Additionally, some specific health-related concerns are considered pre-existing conditions, so they are not covered either.
+Additionally, some specific health-related concerns are considered pre-existing conditions, so they aren't covered either.
 These include illnesses diagnosed previously.

 No, travel insurance, including Schengen visa insurance, does not cover pre-existing conditions.

-Travel insurance is designed to provide coverage for common risks of travel, such as accidents, medical emergencies, lost luggage, etc. Your exact coverage will depend on the policy that you choose.
+Travel insurance is designed to provide coverage for common travel risks, like serious accidents, medical emergencies, lost luggage, etc. Your exact coverage will depend on the policy that you choose.

 Because travel insurance does not provide coverage for pre-existing conditions, it’s a good idea to schedule a physical with your doctor before you travel abroad.